curateteaching/digitalpedagogy/keywords/blogging.md

 * Copy of the Artifact: Blog hosted by the University in the Wordpress platform.
 As of 2/21/2016 student work is publicly viewable.
 * Creator and Affiliation: Diane Jakacki, Bucknell University

-This semester-long assignment (five posts) is a reflection/project presentation exercise, reinforcing the course focus on DH <—SPELL THIS OUT; REMEMBER OUR NEWBIE USERS praxis using a set of archival materials.
-Students examine scholarly DH resources and read a selection of articles and essays about DH research and methodology, and then reflect upon that scholarly work in context with and presentation of their own work.
+This semester-long assignment (five posts) is a reflection/project presentation exercise, reinforcing the course focus on digital humanities praxis using a set of archival materials.
+Students examine scholarly DH resources and read a selection of articles and essays about DH research and methodology, and then reflect upon that scholarly work in context with and embedded presentation of their own work that could not be accomplished through more traditional essay forms.
 Within their posts they also embed, link to, or include screenshots of the artifacts they produce for each module (story maps, timeline entries, data visualizations, digital edition).
 The assignment reinforces the idea that student work exists along a spectrum with work produced by established scholars.
 They experiment with voice and visual rhetoric while they discuss process and product.
-What it doesn't do well is emphasize how students should critique one another's work or foreground the readings.
-A revision should focus on incorporating strong peer review and reshaping prompts. <—SO THIS IS AN EXAMPLE OF BREAKING FREE FROM THE ESSAY PARADIGM?
-ALSO, IS THE CRITIQUE NECESSARY AT THE CONCLUSION?

 ### Title of Artifact: "Shakespeare's (English) Histories”
 ![screenshot](images/blogging-Jakacki2-description.png)